MSBilgin/OnlineRoutingMapper/README.md

 ###Description
-You dont need any data to calculate routes for your maps.
+You dont need data anymore to calculate routes for your maps.
 Just point the start and stop locations.
 It will generate routes by using online services.

 ###Features